In the mid 60s metro surfers used to make day trips from the city to Mandurah chasing waves and fun times.

 After a wave, visiting surfers indulged in the local social life.
 Social activities centred around parties with local girls, Sunday sessions and during the annual Kanyana Carnival there were paddle board races & skurfing displays.

-In the 60s Jim & Bruce King of Subiaco were members of the City Beach Surf Riders club.
+In the 60s Jim & Bruce King lived in Subiaco and were members of the City Beach Surf Riders club.
+At that time they were weekend warriors in Mandurah and (Down South).

-These are the King Bros recollections of fun times at Mandurah in the 60s with their City Beach surfing mates….
+These are the King Bros recollections of fun times in Mandurah during the mid 60s.

 Bruce King – On a surf trip to Mandurah, Phil Henderson and I took a 5 gallon keg of beer in the back of a mate’s Mini-Minor as refreshment for the trip.
 And we charged our mate for the pleasure of our company on the trip!